mountainowl/snapcheck-internship-2020/designer/README.md

 - Design UX and user journey experience through your flow
 - Think through on usability
-- Hi-Fi designs are not required, but welcome
+- Hi-Fi are welcome, but not required